PhotoGallery-APP/photogallery-mobile/readme.md

 <span> This source code is under <b> MIT </b> licence.

-<span> However, using this code to depulicate this same software is not permitted </span>
+<span> However, using this code to duplicate this same software is not permitted </span>

 <h1> Software - copyright protected</h1>